 As well as being a direct way of buying and selling currency for those who are travelling or sending money overseas, the exchange rate is also used as a way of measuring a country’s economic health [Investopedia].
 Having a strong exchange rate means that your country’s currency is valued well against other currencies around the world.

-Floating and fixed rates
+Determining floating and fixed rates

 The majority of exchange rates are determined by the foreign exchange market, or “forex”, which particularly impacts the currencies most used by people in the US (such as: Mexican pesos, Canadian dollars, European euros, British pounds, and Japanese yen).
 [The Balance] More on the factors that affect these exchange rates a little later on.

 The governments of some countries, like Venezuela, choose to use fixed exchange rates.
 These only change when the government says so and are often pegged to stable global currencies like the US dollar or the Euro.
 This means that their worth is directly linked to the worth of the stronger, stable currency.
+This is in contrast to countries like Pakistan who, since 1999, operate a market-based flexible exchange rate system.

 Countries that are pegged to the dollar: